2025-26 Board of Directors

 Biography

 Christopher Samuel is currently the Director of Legal Research and Writing at the University of Alberta Faculty of Law.
 Chris obtained his Bachelor of Science from the University of Alberta and his law degree from the University of New Brunswick.
 He was elected as the valedictorian of his graduating class.
 After graduating from law school, Chris obtained a clerkship at the Alberta Court of Queen's Bench.
 He completed the remainder of his articles at the federal Department of Justice and was called to the Alberta Bar in 2011.
 Before joining the Faculty of Law as the Director of Legal Research and Writing, Chris worked as a crown prosecutor in the Edmonton office of the Public Prosecution Service of Canada.
 Chris maintained both a trial and appellate practice and has appeared at all levels of Court in Alberta.
 He began teaching as a sessional instructor at the Faculty of Law in 2014 and has coached the Clinton J Ford, Wilson, Gale Cup, Bowman Tax Moot, and Adam F. Fanaki Competition Law upper-year competitive moots.
 Currently, he teaches legal research, writing, and advocacy, criminal law, and is also responsible for coordinating the Faculty's Competitive Moot Program.
 Throughout his career, Chris has been actively involved in his community and in the Canadian Bar Association.
 He has served on the executive committees of the CBA Alberta Young Lawyers Section and the Criminal Justice Section (both provincially and nationally) and served as co-chair of the Edmonton Law Day Committee.
 He has also served on the Board of Rapid Fire Theatre, an award-winning local improvisational theatre company, various City of Edmonton municipal tribunals, and as the President of his community league.
-When he's not working, Chris can be found happily spending time with his two young children.Treasurer
+When he's not working, Chris can be found happily spending time with his two young children.Vice-President

 Sarah Vincella Coderre